 Joseph’s story… of redemption and restoration with his family gives me hope for my future.
 That God will keep His promises to me as well.

-But I do know this, time and time again Joseph was placed in a position of authority, in prison and then in Egypt, and even after all He had been through, He always did the right thing.
+Time and time again Joseph was placed in a position of authority, in prison and then in Egypt, and even after all He had been through, He always did the right thing.
 He was a kind, generous, and even used his position to minister and help others.
 He was loving with boundaries and spoke the truth in love.
-(Another great learning lesson for another day.)
+(As I shared in a few YouTube videos.)

 You intended to harm me, but God intended it all for good.
 He brought me to this position so I could save the lives of many people. — Genesis 50:20 NLT